Since I’m not famous enough to have a fancy third-person biography written up by an unpaid intern, let’s keep this

 The Short Version

 I’m Mark Feenstra, and I am the author of a few things, among them the Black Records urban fantasy series published under the open pseudonym Alexis Blakely.
-I live in Vancouver, and have spent the last few years trying to figure out how to write books alongside being a single stay at home dad.
+I live in Vancouver, and have spent the last few years trying to figure out how to write books alongside being a single stay-at-home dad.
 I spent most of my twenties bouncing around different jobs — some serious, some not — before taking a leap and quitting my 9 to 5 Inventory Analyst gig to write the great Canadian literary novel.
 That went about as well as you might expect.
 After that, I spent some time making portraits of interesting people, before ultimately landing consistent work as a ghostwriter.
 Along the way, I reconnected with my love of fantasy, and ultimately discovered the joy of blending magic and adventure with modern settings.
-Alongside urban fantasy, I write contemporary and slice of life classic fantasy.
+Alongside urban fantasy, I write contemporary and slice-of-life classic fantasy.
 I am also the founder of the Vancouver Genre Writers, through which I’ve taught workshops, facilitated a beginner’s critique group, and generally brought together a great bunch of local writers who might not have otherwise met.

 The Long Version

 The year was 1979.
 A warm wind blew across the plains of Manitoba… okay, let’s not go that far back.